-Our favorite second hand chain in Japan: With almost 900 stores in all the country, Book Off is well known for its great success and order of their stores and for being the best place where to get used items in great conditions at very good prices.
-It’s the number one second hand chain for books, but also has entire floors of Videogames, Music, DVDs, Blu-Ray Discs, Manga and so on; Everytime we go to Japan we can’t stop visiting every Book Off store that we meet along our way.
+My favorite second hand chain in Japan.
+With almost 900 stores in all the country, Book Off is a great place to buy used music in great conditions at very good prices.
+It’s the number one second-hand chain for books, but also has entire floors of Videogames, Music, DVDs, Blu-Ray Discs, Manga and so on.
+Every time I go to Japan I can’t help but stop at every Book Off store that I see.
 But why do I love it so much?

-First of all the stores are greatly organized and brightened by many white lights, making every research extremely easy and fast; While other stores sometimes have a confused order of musical genres, here everything is well organized in alphabetical order to guarantee a fast and pleasant browsing.
-Other main reasons are surely the prices and the availability of items you can find: An example?
-We had the chance to find rare releases in mint conditions at incredible good prices that we couldn’t find in any other shop or even online.
-Old Limited Editions and also the most recent ones are easy to find as well, making their shelves rich of every kind of musical release you need independently from the reperibility and the genre.
+First of all, the stores are greatly organized, making every research extremely easy and fast; while other stores sometimes have a confused order of musical genres, here everything is well organized in alphabetical order to guarantee a fast and pleasant browsing.
+Great prices and availability of items are also a plus: I had the chance to find rare releases in mint conditions at incredibly good prices that I couldn’t find anywhere else, even online.
+Old Limited Editions are pretty easy to find as well, making Book Off’s shelves rich of every kind of music release.
 You can’t find the album or DVD you were looking for?
-Just try another store and you’ll probably be luckier.
+Just try another store and you’ll may find it.

-If you happen to find a Book Off on your way when wandering around Tokyo (which is easy) you should definitely enter to take a look at what they have, and you’ll hardly come out of the shop empty handed.
+If you happen to find a Book Off on your way when wandering around Tokyo, you should definitely enter to take a look at what they have: you’ll hardly come out of the shop empty handed.
 The most recommended Book Off points in Tokyo are in Akihabara and Kichijoji.
 You will surely find something for you in these shops!

 You’d better get ready for this if you’re an hardcore collector.
-You probably don’t know, but when you walk around Shinjuku between neon lights and restaurants there’s a gold mine full of extremely rare musical releases right under your feet that goes by the name of Disk Union, a well known chain between japanese fans but not much among the foreigners mainly attracted by the most famous stores we’ve already analyzed.
+You probably don’t know this, but under Shinjuku’s neon jungle there’s a gold mine full of rare music releases that goes by the name of Disk Union.

-The store we recommend to visit first is in Shinjuku, two minutes away from the East exit of the Shinjuku JR station: It’s really easy to reach, and you can check this map to get the precise location of the store.
-The main floor sells various genres of music, while the underground floor is completely dedicated to pop: This one in particular is worth visiting, and what I’ve found in front of me once I walked down the stairs was a completely unbelievable show: An overload of extremely rare items of several artists all together in a shelf, exposed and in almost perfect conditions.
-From old and rare Limited Edition albums and singles, fan club exclusive photobooks, forgotten first press DVDs and Idol vinyls, you’ll hardly ever see so many rare and beautiful things all together in your life, making Disk Union the best place where to get rare musical releases.
-And you know what’s even more awesome?
+The store I recommend to visit first is in Shinjuku, two minutes away from the East exit of the JR station: it’s really easy to reach, and you can check this map to get the precise location of the store.
+The main floor sells various genres of music, while the underground basement is completely dedicated to pop.
+This one in particular is worth visiting, and what I’ve found in front of me once I walked down the stairs was an unbelievable show: an overload of extremely rare items of several artists exposed in a shelf, in almost perfect conditions.
+From old and rare Limited Edition albums and singles, fan club exclusive photo books, forgotten first press DVDs and Idol vinyls, you’ll hardly ever see so many rare and beautiful things all together in your life, making Disk Union the best place to get rare music releases.
+And you know what’s even better?
 The prices are great.
-We can say without a shade of doubt that these are best prices we’ve seen so far around Tokyo, even on the most recent releases, which makes Disk Union a must visit shop during your pilgrimage.
+I can say without a shade of doubt that these are the best prices I’ve seen so far around Tokyo, even on the most recent releases, which makes Disk Union a must visit during your pilgrimage.
 The items are organized pretty well, even though at first some shops may look a bit confusing: In this case your best bet is to ask to the employee, that will help you find what you’re looking for in no time.

-Long story short: This hidden paradise is the best place on earth if you’re an hardcore collector and want to drastically improve your collection with rare pieces of music, and if you’re ok with spending those money in items that would cost at least twice on auction websites, you’ve found your Holy Land.
-Your wallet could be mercilessly killed, but the grin on your face will last for a long time.
+Long story short, this hidden paradise is the best place on earth if you’re an hardcore collector and want to drastically improve your collection with rare pieces of music.
+Your wallet will be mercilessly killed, but the grin on your face will last for a long time.

-Trio is a chain specialized in second hand Magazines, Posters, and all kinds of merchandise related to J-pop and Idol groups.
+Trio is a chain specialized in second hand magazines, posters, and all kinds of merchandise related to J-pop and Idol groups.
 There are two main stores in Tokyo, one inside Nakano Broadway and one in Akihabara, each one divided into two branches located in the same building.
-It’s the ultimate store where to get all the Merchandise you need.
+It’s the ultimate store to get all the merchandise you need.

 – Nakano Broadway (2nd and 3rd floor): Posters, Magazines, Cards

-The store in Nakano Broadway (3rd Floor, just beside the escalator) is not that huge but it’s full of very nice deals.
-I had the chance to get a LEVEL3 poster and many magazines at an excellent price (2,000 Yen for the poster, and three magazines at 500 Yen each one in mint conditions).
-Depending on the period of the year you may find some interesting discounts and even some rare item, even though prices aren’t the best on this kind of product.
-Just to be clear, you’re here mainly to find posters, magazines and Idol cards and everything related to them.
+The store in Nakano Broadway (3rd Floor, just beside the escalator) is not that huge, but it’s usually full of good deals.
+I had the chance to get a LEVEL3 poster and many magazines at an excellent price (2,000 Yen for the poster, and three magazines at 500 Yen each one, mint conditions).
+Depending on the period of the year, you may find some interesting discounts and even some rare item, even though prices aren’t the best on this kind of product.
+Just to be clear, you’re here to find posters, magazines and Idol cards.
 The second branch of the store, located in the second floor of the same building, is focused only on particular Idol groups like Morning Musume and Momoiro Clover, so if you’re a fan of these groups you’ll probably go insane.

 – Akihabara (3rd and 4th floor): Posters, Magazines, Cards, Photobooks, Fan Club and Live merchandise.

-Probably the most famous chain for Manga lovers, Mandarake also has some interesting sections reserved to J-pop and Idols merchandise shown in their famous glass cabinets.
-There isn’t anything really special in these shops except maybe for fans of the most famous idol units, but once in a while you may find some minor items that you may be interested in adding to your collection, and sometimes even some posters at interesting prices.
-Be aware though: Between the goods there may be some unofficial ones, so if you aren’t interested in them be careful on what you get!
+Probably the most famous chain for Manga lovers, Mandarake also has some interesting sections reserved to J-pop and Idol merchandise shown in their famous glass cabinets.
+There isn’t anything really special in these shops, but once in a while you may find some minor items that you may be interested in adding to your collection, and sometimes even some posters at interesting prices.
+Be aware though: between the goods there may be some unofficial merchandise too, so be careful!

 The main stores to visit first are located in Nakano Broadway (not far from Trio) and in Shibuya, three floors underground: Here’s the map to reach it.

 Is there really any need of presentations?
 Any Japan lover knows Akihabara, one of the most bizzare, crazy and fascinating places in all Tokyo.
-Akihabara is all you need when it comes to Idols, Videogames, Anime, Manga and cute girls, wether they’re idols or maids.
+Akihabara is all you need when it comes to Idols, Videogames, Anime and Manga (and cute girls).

-To be completely honest though, besides some probably fanmade cards and pictures and the Book Off/Trio points we talked about earlier, we haven’t found many interesting music shops here, and this probably happened because we haven’t searched in any single shop of the district.
+To be completely honest, besides some probably fan made cards and pictures, and the Book Off/Trio points I talked about earlier, I haven’t found many interesting music shops here, and this probably happened because I haven’t searched in any single shop of the district.
 Why?
 Because it’s impossible.
-Or rather, it’s possible, but you should take a couple of days off to search in every shop of this huge place, and if you have enough time and passion you will surely find some hidden place that’s worth visiting.
-Our suggestion is to take a day off from your schedule and start searching in any single shop and hole of the district, leaving behind AKB48 ads, theatres, shops, sexy shops and so on (you’ll have time for them later) and search everywhere you can.
-Which is gonna be a pleasure, really: Don’t believe to those saying Akihabara is only for Otaku and Nerds, because It’s one of the places in Tokyo where you’ll always want to come back again and again.
+Well, it’s possible, but you should take a couple of days off to search in every shop of this huge place, and if you have enough time and passion you will surely find some hidden place that’s worth visiting.
+My suggestion is to take a day off from your schedule and start searching in any single shop and hole of the district, leaving behind AKB48 ads, theaters, shops, sexy shops and so on (you’ll, uhm, have time for them later) and search everywhere you can.
+Which is gonna be a pleasure, really: don’t believe to those saying Akihabara is only for Otaku and Nerds, because it’s one of the places in Tokyo where you’ll always want to come back again and again.

 Oh, and don’t forget to have a break in the amazing Gundam Café!

 Search!
-Search as much as you can if you have time: In the giant shops, in the malls, in the music chains, in the little shops in some lost district outside the Yamanote line, in other cities… In Japan you can find very good shops and surprises everywhere, even where you can’t imagine.
+Search as much as you can if you have time: in the giant shops, in the malls, in the little shops in some lost district outside the Yamanote line, in other cities… In Japan you can find very good shops and surprises everywhere.

-If you’re planning to make a two weeks vacation in the Tokyo area (which includes Yokohama and all the bay area) you will surely have long walks that will make you feel free as you’ve never been in your life.
-So between a little break in a café or in a Family Mart, if you find a curious shop that might have what you’re interested in, just stop there instead of passing by: Good surprises are always around the corner in Japan!
+If you’re planning to make a two weeks vacation in the Tokyo area (which includes Yokohama and all the bay area), you will surely have long walks that will make you feel free as you’ve never been in your life.
+So between a little break in a café or in a Family Mart (I love conbinis, ok?), if you find a curious shop that might have what you’re interested in, just stop there instead of passing by.
+Surprises are always around the corner in Japan!

 Do you want to know how to buy Japanese Music from your country?
 Read my Support Japanese Music from Overseas guide!